xsixtyfour/xsixtyfour.github.io/_posts/2022-03-10-dangling-dns.md

 - [Bugcrowd](https://www.bugcrowd.com/)
 - [Intigriti](https://www.intigriti.com/)

-## Can you take over?
+## How do you know if a subdomain can be taken over?
-We need to identify which services can be taken over.
+To identify which services can be taken over.
 You can find up to date list of services with dangling DNS records at the site below.
 [Github - Ed0verflow](https://github.com/EdOverflow/can-i-take-over-xyz)
 \
 If you'd like to dive even deeper into these topcs, I've outlined some documention by 0xpatrik below.